Mercedes CLE review

 Complaints?
 Well, at eye level the interior is covered with soft-touch materials but it doesn’t take long to find cheaper feeling plastics lower down.
 Meanwhile, the chrome highlights are plastic rather than metal.
 That said, it feels pretty well screwed together, although it can't quite match the Audi A5 Coupé or the 4 Series.

 Mercedes' digital interior technology is impressive.
 The head-up display fitted on AMG Line Premium Plus trim and above is huge, easy to read and even offers a few layouts.
-Meanwhile, there’s also the third generation of the brand’s MBUX touchscreen infotainment system (also used in the Mercedes E-Class).
+There’s also the third generation of the brand’s MBUX touchscreen infotainment system (also used in the Mercedes E-Class).

 It offers faster responses than earlier Mercedes touchscreens and has a redesigned home screen with enlarged icons that are far easier to touch when the car is moving at speed.
 In addition, it has a greater number of Android-based apps built in, so you can access the likes of TikTok and Zoom directly from the touchscreen.

 However, it’s worth noting that touchscreens are, generally speaking, more distracting to use while driving than a system with physical controls.
-For that reason, we prefer the 4 Series' iDrive system, which can be controlled using a rotary controller between the front seats.
+For that reason, we prefer the iDrive system in the BMW 4 Series, which can be controlled using a rotary controller between the front seats.

 In the Mercedes-AMG CLE 53, you can adjust the drive modes on the touchscreen, which can be fiddly as you swipe through all the numerous settings available.
 Thankfully, the sports steering wheel has two rotary controls that do the same job.